-At our care homes, we’ll provide your loved one with personal and health care in a comfortable and safe setting.
+At our care homes, we’ll provide your loved one with personal care in a comfortable and safe setting.
 We also give ample opportunity to take part in activities, make new friends and offer peace of mind for all.

 Here, you’ll find a map of our specialised dementia care homes.